Barry Williams (rugby league): Background

 Barry Williams was born in Great Broughton, Cumberland, England.

 Club career

-A wonderfully talented ball-playing forward, Williams played a prominent role as Carlisle beat Castleford in the 1995–96 Regal Trophy match.
+A talented ball-playing forward, Williams played a prominent role as Carlisle beat Castleford in the 1995–96 Regal Trophy match.
 A season earlier, he had helped Workington Town finish ninth in the old first division.
 In 1997 he turned down a move to Leeds Rhinos in order to have another spell at Workington Town.

 International honours

 Barry Williams won caps for Wales while at 1991…1994 4-caps 1-try 4-points.